Avanatiker/WorldTools/README.md

 ### Usage

-1. **Commands**:
+1. **Download**:
-    - Enable capture mode: Use `/worldtools capture start` to start capturing data.
+    - Enable capture mode: Use `F12` or `/worldtools` to start capturing data.
-    - Play the game normally while WorldTools caches the necessary data.
+    - Play the game normally while WorldTools downloads the all data.
-    - Save captured data: Trigger `/worldtools save [freeze]` to save the cached data to disk (default: true).
+    - Save captured data: Trigger `F12` or `/worldtools` again to stop capturing data and save the world.
-    - Disable capture mode: Use `/worldtools capture stop` to stop capturing data.
-    - Flush cached data: Use `/worldtools flush` to clear the captured data.
+2. **Access Downloaded World**: Your downloaded world can be found in the single-player worlds list.

-2. **Access Configuration Menu**: Press `F12` to access the configuration menu and explore available options (work in progress).
+3. **Access Configuration Menu**: (NOT YET IMPLEMENTED) ~~Press `F2` to access the configuration menu and explore available options.~~

 ### File Structure